ktbaek/Excess-deaths-Denmark/README.md

 without stratifying for sex, and a completely non-stratified dataset.
 The excess death rates for all baselines and stratifications are shown in **Figure 20**.
 This sensitivity analysis is specific for this method and this dataset.
-Other methods or datasets may display different sensitivities to baseline choice or stratification.
+Other methods or datasets may be more sensitive or more robust to baseline choice or stratification.

 ![**Excess deaths per 100,000 of the total Danish population for the period 2020 Q1 - 2022 Q3 for stratified and non-stratified data